-It seems that Charles' wife spelt her name a number of ways – either that or the enumerators couldn't agree!
-I found the likely marriage in the GRO marriage indexes at Pontypridd registration district in the last quarter of 1879 of Charles Ellis and Amy Prosser and I feel sure this was the right couple.
+It seems that Charles' wife spelt her name a number of ways – either that or the enumerators couldn't agree.
+I found what's likely to be their marriage record in the GRO marriage indexes at Pontypridd registration district in the last quarter of 1879.

 Henry Ellis was 50, occupation fitter, born at Payhembury, Devon, a place near Honiton, while Mary Ann Ellis, 48, was born at Cullompton, Devon.
 The children were six sons ranging from 18 to seven and a daughter of 20.
 Of the sons, three – William Henry, 18, Samuel Robert, 16, and Charles, 14 – were all born at Gloucester, while a son Rowland, 9, was born at Neath, Glamorgan, and two sons called Frank and Alfred, both 7 (and probably twins) were born at Cheltenham.
 The daughter Jane, 20, was said to have been born at Silverton, Devon, a village between Exeter and Cullompton.
 It looks as if Henry and Mary Ann had moved around a bit while having their family.

 In 1861, Henry and Mary Ann were in Neath at 21 Henry Street.
-There was something weird about this entry, however, because Henry was shown as being 48 – only two years younger than he was in 1871!
-Mary Ann's age was given as 36, making a gap of 12 years between them when in 1871 it was only two years:
+There was something odd about this entry, however, because Henry was shown as being 48 – only two years younger than he was in 1871!
+Mary Ann's age was given as 36, making a gap of 12 years between them when in 1871 it was only two years.

-Next stop was the 1851 census and this time I found Henry and Mary Ann at 22 William Street, St Philip and St Jacob (Without), Bristol.
+Next stop was the 1851 Census and this time I found Henry and Mary Ann at 22 William Street, St Philip and St Jacob (Without), Bristol.
 Henry was 28 and a sawyer, birthplace Pehembury (sic), Devon.
-Mary Ann was born at Cullumptun (sic) and they had just the one child, Jane, who was then aged 10 months:
+Mary Ann was born at Cullumptun (sic) and they had just one child, Jane, who was then aged 10 months.

-Roy Stockdill has been a family historian for almost 40 years.
+The late Roy Stockdill was a family historian for almost 40 years.
 A former national newspaper journalist, he edited the Journal of One-Name Studies (for the Guild of One-Name Studies) for 10 years.
-He is on the Board of Trustees of the Society of Genealogists and is commissioning editor of the 'My Ancestors…' series of books.
-He writes regularly for Family Tree magazine.
+He was on the Board of Trustees of the Society of Genealogists and was commissioning editor of the 'My Ancestors…' series of books.
+He also wrote regularly for Family Tree magazine.